codefresh-io/docs.codefresh.io/_docs/pipelines/post-step-operations.md

   - /docs/post-step-operations/
 toc: true
 ---
 Post-step operations are a set of optional predefined processes that can be configured on any step.
 These operations will be executed once the step has completed.
-The post-step operations allow you to annotate your builds, images and pipelines with extra metadata or run other steps.
+The post-step operations allow you to annotate your builds, images, and pipelines with extra metadata or run other steps.

-## Result Aware Post-Step Operations
+## Result-aware post-step operations
 You may execute post-step operations conditionally, based on the outcome of the step itself.

 To execute operations only when the step has completed successfully, use `on_success`: